Rotation 22-09 continues at NTC

-The 2nd Armored Brigade Combat Team, 1st Infantry Division maneuvered into attack positions, preformed refueling and support operations and endured a convoy ambush from the 11th Armored Cavalry Regiment-Blackhorse (OPFOR) during Decisive Action Rotation 22-09 at the National Training Center/Fort Irwin, Calif.
+The 2nd Armored Brigade Combat Team, 1st Infantry Division conducted medical and logistical support, which included vehicle recovery and re-supply, between battle periods of Decisive Action Rotation 22-09 at the National Training Center/Fort Irwin, Calif.

 The 2nd Armored Brigade Combat Team, 1st Infantry Division is based at Fort Riley, Kansas.